BCDS-LLC/BDA-Framework/docs/BDA_Framework_v2.md

 # Author Contributions

-**Daniel Montero, System Designer and Co-Founder.** Designed the conceptual architecture of the discipline: the identification of Business Decision Architecture as a distinct field, the three-layer system model (open framework, proprietary platform, governed practitioner ecosystem), and the commercial architecture of Convoking4™ as the platform implementation.
+**Daniel Montero, System Designer and Co-Founder.** Designed the conceptual architecture of the discipline: the identification of Business Decision Architecture as a distinct organizational governance layer, the three-layer system model (open framework, proprietary platform, governed practitioner ecosystem), and the commercial architecture of Convoking4™ as the platform implementation.

-**Monica Hernandez, System Designer, PMP, and Co-Founder.** Designed the operational mechanics of the discipline: the Dual Lens discipline (Forecasting and Backcasting), the UADT cycle and its evolution into the current UCADE model, the ADICE Matrix as a consequence-ownership accountability framework, and the Decisiontect™ practitioner ecosystem.
+**Monica Hernandez, System Designer, PMP, and Co-Founder.** Integrated and operationalized established strategic practices into the framework's mechanics: adapting Forecasting and Backcasting into the proprietary Dual Lens protocol, the UADT cycle and its evolution into the current UCADE model, the ADICE Matrix as a consequence-ownership accountability framework, and the Decisiontect™ practitioner ecosystem.
 All operational mechanisms were developed and validated through direct